yaredow/Omnifood/README.md

 # Omnifood
-a website build with HTML and CSS
+a website built with HTML and CSS